Transport densities and congested optimal transport problem in the Heisenberg group: Horizontal transport density on

-\section{Horizontal Transport Density on $\mathbb{H}^n$}
+\section{Horizontal transport density on $\mathbb{H}^n$}

-In this section we introduce the notion of horizontal transport density, extending to the Heisenberg group setting the presentation provided in \cite{Santambrogio2}. an horizontal transport density is a measure representing the density of transport along horizontal curves and it is computed using geodesics of the space.
-Then we study conditions under which the transport density is Lebesgue absolutely continuous, with density in $L^p$.
+In this section we introduce the notion of horizontal transport density, extending to the Heisenberg group the presentation provided in \cite{Santambrogio2}.
+A horizontal transport density is a measure representing the amount of transport taking place along geodesics in each region of $\mathbb{H}^n$.
+In particular, we study conditions under which transport densities are Lebesgue absolutely continuous w.r.t. the Haar measure of the group, with $L^p$ density.